menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Ty Ty is generally considered to be a blue-collar town.
-48.42% of the Ty Ty workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ty Ty is a blue-collar town, with 48.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ty Ty is a city of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Ty Ty who work in office and administrative support (17.54%), sales jobs (11.93%), and maintenance occupations (5.61%).

 Of important note, Ty Ty is also a city of artists.
 Ty Ty has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ty Ty’s character.